 J. Furlong – Maths (RQT)

-We are proud to be a host school for the Teach First Leadership Development Pathway (LDP), supporting and developing colleagues through the first two years of their teaching careers, and beyond.
+We are proud to be a host school for the Teach First Training Programme, supporting and developing colleagues through the first two years of their teaching careers, and beyond.

 Every year in the summer term we also support new Teach First trainees during their initial School Centred Learning which forms part of their Summer Institute, which builds up to their LDP training position commencing in September.